by Brian T. Lynch, MSW

 What motivates me to write this now is a PowerPoint slide presented by Hartz Mountain Corporation

-during this Wednesday’s Roxbury Planning Board hearing.
-For those who may not know, Hartz Mountain is seeking to build 54 acres of warehouses on a 200-acre parcel on the property.
+during a Roxbury Township Planning Board hearing.
+For those who may not know, Hartz Mountain was seeking to build 54 acres of warehouses on a 200-acre parcel on the property.
 One of the PowerPoint slides labeled Duck Pond as a drainage area.

-Just as groups of people can be marginalized and robbed of their personhood through word choices, so can it also happen to portions of the biosphere that we call “property.”
+Just as groups of people can be marginalized and robbed of their personhood through word choices, so too can it happen to portions of our biosphere that we call “property.”
 Property is a lifeless term that allows our consciences to treat a

-piece of land as something other than habitat.
+piece of land as something other than a living habitat.

 ————